cmackenzie1/simplehash/README.md

     println!("  {}. {}", i+1, node);
 }

-// The beauty of rendezvous hashing is that when a node is removed,
-// only keys that were assigned to that specific node are redistributed let reduced_nodes = vec!["server1", "server2", "server4", "server5"]; // server3 removed
+// When a node is removed, only keys assigned to that node are redistributed let reduced_nodes = vec!["server1", "server2", "server4", "server5"]; // server3 removed
 let new_node = fnv_hasher.select(&key, &reduced_nodes).unwrap();
 ```

-### When to Use Alternative Hashers

-- **For performance-critical code**: When dealing with a large number of hash operations or collections with many elements
-- **For small keys**: FNV performs exceptionally well with small keys, such as integers or short strings
+## Algorithm Selection Guide

+Each hash function has specific strengths:

+- **FNV Hash Family**: Fast for small inputs (short strings, integers).
+Excellent for hash tables with small keys.
-- **For medium to large inputs**: MurmurHash3 offers better performance for larger inputs
+- **MurmurHash3**: Better performance and distribution for medium to large inputs.
-- **For string keys**: CityHash was specifically designed by Google for string hashing and performs very well for string keys in hash tables (based on the [original implementation](https://github.com/google/cityhash) by Geoff Pike and Jyrki Alakuijala)
+- **CityHash**: Designed specifically for string hashing by Google.
+Excellent performance for string keys in hash tables.
-- **For internal/trusted data only**: These hash functions lack the DoS protection of SipHash (Rust's default)
-- **For distributed systems**: Rendezvous hashing is ideal for distributing data across multiple servers or nodes with minimal redistribution when the node set changes
+- **Rendezvous Hashing**: Ideal for distributing data across multiple nodes with minimal redistribution when the node set changes.

-Based on benchmarks, these hashers can provide significant performance improvements:
+Performance comparisons:

-- FNV-1a is generally 1.5-2x faster than SipHash for small keys
+- FNV-1a is generally 1.5-2x faster than SipHash (Rust default) for small keys
-- MurmurHash3 shows better performance for larger keys and provides better collision resistance
+- MurmurHash3 shows better collision resistance and performance for larger keys
-- CityHash performs exceptionally well for string keys, often outperforming other algorithms for common string lengths
+- CityHash performs exceptionally well for string keys, often outperforming other algorithms
-- Rendezvous hashing with FNV-1a or MurmurHash3 provides excellent distribution properties while maintaining consistency when nodes are added or removed
+- Rendezvous hashing with FNV-1a or MurmurHash3 provides excellent distribution properties

+**Note**: These non-cryptographic hash functions should only be used for trusted data as they lack the DoS protection of SipHash.

 ## Command Line Usage